drelor-online/cannacoin-reddit-tipbot/README.md

 * 210 - Failed to send funds to Stellar address.
-Check that you have a trustline with Ananos and enough XLM funds.
+Check that you have a trustline with Poopstar and enough XLM funds.

 * 220 - Not enough XLM to perform withdrawal.

-* 230 - Withdrawal account has no Ananos trustline.
+* 230 - Withdrawal account has no Poopstar trustline.